Special Issue "Symmetry of QCD Matter at Finite Temperature"

 Dear Colleagues,

-It has been a long time since people have tried to understand the symmetry of quantum Chromodynamics (QCDs).
-Especially, in association with the confinement phenomenon of QCD matter, the symmetry of the physical states becomes very different from the fundamental symmetry in a QCD Lagrangian.
-The symmetry of QCD matter depends on the energy scale of the system, and also differs with the contents of bound states.
-The symmetry of QCD matter then entails the rich phase structure of QCD under some environmental conditions such as temperature and chemical potential.
-The phase transition of QCD can be mainly characterized using the chiral symmetry, which has been widely focused on both theoretically and experimentally.
-The existence and the possible location of the critical end point (CEP) for the chiral phase transition is the main goal of the heavy ion collision experiments.
+It has been long time since people tried to understand the symmetry of quantum chromodynamics (QCD).
+Specifically, in association to the chiral symmetry breaking and confinement phenomenon of QCD matter, the symmetry of the physical states becomes distinctively different from the fundamental symmetry in QCD Lagrangian.
+The symmetry of QCD matter depends on the energy scale of the system, and also differs in the content of bound states.
+As the energy scale decreases, QCD runs from perturbative asymptotic behavior into nonperturbative behavior; hence, to study QCD, nonperturbative approaches are required.

 We look forward to receiving your contributions.